|Elliott Sound Products||Voltage Followers And Buffers|

 A circuit that is popular is the so-called 'diamond buffer', which uses four transistors.
 The input impedance of the version shown is 500k, and DC offset at the output is around 145mV in my simulation.
 Input bias current is less than 2µA.
 It can source and sink current equally well, and the output impedance is about 10 ohms.
 Because of the push-pull arrangement, it operates in Class-AB, and quiescent current is less than 4mA - this is significantly better than a simple emitter follower, especially when you consider its output drive capability (it can drive a 100 ohm load to greater than ±10V peak).

-The circuit seems to be generally attributed to the National Semiconductor LH0002 buffer, which has a circuit that's essentially identical to that shown below, but with some resistor value changes.
+The circuit seems to be generally attributed to the (now obsolete) National Semiconductor LH0002 buffer, which has a circuit that's essentially identical to that shown below, but with some resistor value changes.
 The datasheet claims distortion of 0.1%, which is acceptable but certainly not in the league of even 'ordinary' opamps.
 It was designed to be used with an opamp, with the buffer included in the opamp's feedback loop.

 Figure 10 - Diamond Buffer